Updated: October 12, 2025

 Can the IRS Garnish Social Security Payments?

-Yes.
-Since the beginning of 2002, Social Security benefits paid out by the Bureau of Fiscal Services are subject to a levy through the Federal Payment Levy Program (FPLP).
-However, there are several exceptions to the IRS’s ability to garnish Social Security payments.
-The IRS can only garnish a specific percentage of your social security check each month.
-It is also important to note that owing back taxes does not affect your eligibility to apply for or receive Social Security benefits.
+Since the beginning of 2002, Social Security benefits paid out by the Bureau of Fiscal Services (BFS) are subject to a levy through the Federal Payment Levy Program (FPLP).
+Through the FPLP, the IRS can only garnish a specific percentage of your social security check each month.
 Important to know, generally lump sum death benefits and benefits children receive are not within the FPLP.

 Understanding the Federal Payment Levy Program (FPLP)

-The Federal Payment Plevy Program (FPLP) is a program which allows the IRS to collect past due taxes directly from feral payments owed to taxpayers.
+The Federal Payment Plevy Program (FPLP) is a program which allows the IRS to collect past due taxes directly from federal payments owed to taxpayers.

 How the FPLP Works